Rights watchdog removes video of women in hijab

 The video juxtaposed images of young women wearing the hijab interspersed with phrases like "beauty is in diversity, as freedom is in the hijab."

 It comes amid a gathering momentum of support for a possible far-right wing French presidential contender, who has railed against and targeted minorities and immigrants.
-An estimated five million people of Islamic faith live in France.
+An estimated 5 million people of Islamic faith live in France.

 France under the leadership of president Emmanuel Macron has also led what many critics perceived to be an anti-Islam campaign, under the guise of defending its secular traditions.